 The first piece of aviation gear purchased by many aviation students is the headset.
 Alternative options, such as renting or borrowing from a school, may be good choices too, but often times this gear is worn down pretty badly.
 No matter how you look at it, you will be in need of your own aviation headset in the near future.
 In this article, I will be covering the basics aspects of what to look for when shopping for aviation headsets along with the best models available on the market.

-Getting your first headset can be daunting.
+Getting your first aviation headset can be daunting.
 Many students, as I once did, look to other pilots and instructors for recommendations.
 Those who try this will soon discover that the decision to buy a particular headset is based entirely on personal preference.
 Each pilot has their own wants in a headset that is as unique as the pilot themselves.

 Because choosing a headset is such a personal decision, you need to think about what matters to you the most before you go shopping.
 Obviously, you will need somewhere to start.
 What options do you have, and what are the factors that should affect your decisions?